openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 ## Backward compatibility

 This proposal adds a new section which does not affect backwards compatibility.
-While in practice we intend for the GNNCharges section to become the new default charge method in our future flagship force fields, we do not propose that existing force fields with the ToolkitAM1BCC section be assumed to be compatible with/automatically upgrade-able to GNNCharges sections.
+While in practice we intend for the NAGLCharges section to become the new default charge method in our future flagship force fields, we do not propose that existing force fields with the ToolkitAM1BCC section be assumed to be compatible with/automatically upgrade-able to NAGLCharges sections.

 ## Detailed description

-This proposal adds a section named `<GNNCharges`>.
-Version 0.1 of this section includes tags for
+This proposal adds a section named `<NAGLCharges`>.
+The initial version of this section, 0.3,  includes tags for

 - a file containing model weights
 - information about atom and bond features